YplN/graph/README.md

 ### TODO

--   Improve LaTeX : colors...
+-   improve LaTeX : colors...
--   Merging vertices
+-   merging vertices
--   Snap vertex to an edge
+-   snap vertex to an edge
 -   curving edges!
 -   select edge by right-click
 -   copy/paste subgraph (do some additional tests...)